nachocaru/xaprb.com/content/blog/2008-08-12-maatkit-version-2152-released.md

   <a href="http://code.google.com/p/maatkit/">Download Maatkit</a>
 </p>

 [Maatkit][1] version 2152 is ready for download.
-This release is also known as the &#8220;is this project really alive?&#8221; release.
+This release is also known as the "is this project really alive?" release.
 We thought we should delay until [MySQL released a new Community Server version][2].
 Just kidding &#8212; it has nothing to do with that.

 <!--more-->

-This release is also very significant in that it&#8217;s the first one that has large code contributions by someone other than myself.
+This release is also very significant in that it's the first one that has large code contributions by someone other than myself.
 As you may know, [Percona][3] (my employer) has hired the [very talented Daniel Nichter, author of mysqlreport and other goodies][4], to help with Maatkit.
 So far it is a match made in heaven, and Daniel did most of the coding for this release.

 This is also our first release since [Ask][5] helped me move the project (thank you Ask!) to Google Code.
 That means you finally get a decent interface for entering issues, etc, etc. The only thing remaining on Sourceforge at this point is the online documentation, which I will probably move to maatkit.org soon.
 But more importantly, it means the developers have a decent interface for issues, etc etc. [Sourceforge is just a bloody nightmare &#8212; their site keeps getting harder and harder to use][6], both as a developer and as a user.
 It had gotten to the point where simply adding the files to the site for download would take me hours.
 I tried to automate it, in true Perl fashion, but their make-a-release forms resisted my every effort.
 I cannot say what a relief it is to have usable project hosting that gets out of my way and lets me work.
 A double thanks to Ask for pushing me over the edge on this &#8212; it had been on my mind a long time.
 And thanks to Google, too, for a great project management interface.